JuliaOpt/MathProgBase.jl/README.md

 - ``ub`` is the vector of upper bounds on the variables

-``kwargs`` contains solution parameters as keyword arguments.
-This isn't implemented yet, we're waiting for keyword arguments to appear in Julia.
+``options`` contains solution parameters as named arguments.
+This is only partially implemented; options may be ignored.

 ``solution`` is an instance of
 ```julia